Skip to main content

 What projects are you currently working on?

-Right now, I’m working on a $120 million high rise downtown called Shift, in East Village.
+Right now, I’m working on a $120 million high rise in downtown San Diego called Shift, in East Village.
 It’s a full city block, podium construction, 21 stories high, with a pool on the roof.

 What has been your biggest accomplishment?